misterorion/misterorion.com/content/posts/lambda-invalidate.md

 We invalidate all paths in the site with `/*`.
 This is fine for small sites.
 If your needs are more complex, you can use a Python list with multiple paths.
 CloudFront also needs a unique `CallerReference` so we just use the current time.

 Finally, we send a JSON response back to the ALB with a 200 HTTP response code.
-Netlify requires webhooks to return a HTTP response code (other than 4xx or 5xx), otherwise the webhook is disabled.
+Netlify requires webhooks to return an HTTP response code (other than 4xx or 5xx).
+Without an acceptable response code, the webhook becomes disabled.

 I used the IAM role defined earlier for this function.